August 25, 2025 (3mo ago) — last updated November 12, 2025 (14d ago)

 You don’t have to do this alone.
 Create a supportive environment by being intentional about who you invite into your journey.

 Tell a trusted friend or family member what you’re working on.
-You don’t need to give a play-by-play—simple accountability helps.
-A supportive person provides encouragement, accountability, and perspective when you need it most.
+Simple accountability helps.
+A supportive person provides encouragement, perspective, and a nudge when you need it most.

 When you combine self-compassion, small wins, and a support system, you’re building a courageous mindset that lasts.